Yifei-G/ToDO_List/README.md

 ```
 Make sure the jason-server is running at localhost:3000/

-5. Open your brower and then type:
+5. Open your browser and then type:
 localhost:8000/main.html

 6. This should allow you to run the To-do list